jeeb/avisynth/distrib/Readme/readme_history.txt

       - strings (or data) with given length
       - frame references (PVideoFrame)
       - clip references (PClip)
-    - property setting has 3 modes: 0-replace 1-append 2-touch (see AVSPropAppendMode)
+    - property setting has 3 modes: 0-replace 1-append 2-touch (see AVSPropAppendMode in avisynth.h)
       0 - single value for that key is replaced
       1 - property is appended (make arrays by calling with mode=1 consecutively) 2 - touch
   - from plugin writer's point of view:
+    If your filter is not an in-place one (works with NewVideoFrame instead of MakeWritable) then you have to pass properties programatically by using a new version of env->NewVideoFrame.
+    This alternative version of NewVideoFrame has a second PVideoFrame* parameter from which properties will be copied upon creating an empty VideoFrame.
+    In C interface: use avs_new_video_frame_a_prop instead of avs_new_video_frame_a Another approach VideoFrame is created as before and later 'copyFrameProps' is used.

+    Unfortunately if even one filter in the chain is not passing frame properties then it is a dead end on the info.

+    At the moment frame property functions are in IScriptEnvironment2 but they will move soon to IScriptEnvironment after the tests.
+    Whether you can (should) use it or not, the Avisynth interface version will tell you. (e.g. >= 8) which can be queried.
+There will be a transient time when you have to support both world.

+      AVS_VideoFrame * AVSC_CC avs_new_video_frame_a_prop(AVS_ScriptEnvironment * p, const AVS_VideoInfo * vi, AVS_VideoFrame *propSrc, int align)

+     (done in  C interface and IScriptEnvironment2:
-    At this first (zeroth) version env->NewVideoFrame has no variant which can use another frame as frame property source. (todo) One can use copyFrameProps
+     earlier note from 20200410: at this first (zeroth) version env->NewVideoFrame has no variant which can use another frame as frame property source.
+One can use copyFrameProps)

     In avisynth.h:
       struct AVSFrameRef and AVSClipRef
       enums AVSPropTypes, AVSGetPropErrors and AVSPropAppendMode
       AVSMap* is just a pointer to access its content through IScriptEnvironment2 or C interface calls

-  - IScriptEnvirontment2 implements
+  - IScriptEnvirontment2 (see note) implements
+    - NewVideoFrame with frame property source:
+      PVideoFrame NewVideoFrame(const VideoInfo& vi, PVideoFrame* propSrc, int align = FRAME_ALIGN);

+      Instead of using
+        PVideoFrame src = child->GetFrame(n, env);
+        PVideoFrame frame = env->NewVideoFrame(vi)

+      can create new video frame with passing properties PVideoFrame src = child->GetFrame(n, env);
+        PVideoFrame dst = static_cast<IScriptEnvironment2 *>(env)->NewVideoFrame(vi, &src);

+      All core functions in Avisynth support passing frame properties as a first step.
+      (Second and further steps: use "standardized" frame properties for color matrix and primaries info, for field based flag, etc...)

+      Note: MakeWritable preserves frame properties
+      Note2: it will appear in IScriptEnvironment soon (along with the other frame property functions).
+      Usability: after querying Avisynth interface version, if >=8 (preliminary info), use it.
+When a plugin wants to support earlier avs+ and classic avs versions, you should branch it programatically.

     - copy frame properties from one frame to another: copyFrameProps
     - get property pointer for readonly access: getFramePropsRO
     - get property pointer for read/write access: getFramePropsRW